Radical Jewelry Makeover: Baltimore

 July 7: RJM Alumni Exhibition Closing/Donation Gathering Kickoff Happy Hour

-July 7-September 3: Donation gathering at Baltimore Jewelry Center and partner sites (Each donor will donate a piece of jewelry and submit a narrative or anecdote related to the jewelry.)
+July 7-September 5: Donation gathering at Baltimore Jewelry Center and partner sites (Each donor will donate a piece of jewelry and submit a narrative or anecdote related to the jewelry.)
+Click here for RJM donation form.

 July 21-23: Artscape: Booth with jewelry demonstration (artist creating a piece utilizing donated jewelry), interactive adornment experience, and donation gathering with a photo shoot of donors and their pieces *